leonitousconforti/tinyburg/packages/architect/README.md

 ## Where can architect run TinyTower

-- Local docker host (linux hosts only)
+-   On your local docker host (linux hosts only)
-- Remote docker host (using ssh or exposed docker daemon, linux hosts only)
+-   On a remote docker host (using ssh or exposed docker daemon)
-- ~~Local machine, any os (android command line tools must be installed)~~
-- ~~Remote machine over ssh, any os (android command line tools must be installed)~~

-## Caveats to keep in mind

-- In the docker cases, if the HOST operating system where docker is running it must have kvm acceleration available
+the docker host must have kvm acceleration available (note: the emulator does not like nested virtualization), an nvidia gpu installed, and the docker-nvidia plugin configured.

+You can check if your linux host has kvm acceleration available with:
+`sudo apt-get install cpu-checker sudo kvm-ok`

+You can check if your docker installation can find your nvidia gpus with:
+`docker run --rm --gpus all nvidia/cuda:12.2.0-devel-ubuntu20.04 nvidia-smi`

 ## Why only docker?